Michelle Collins: EastEnders

 While she was filming the BBC play Pressures in 1988, Collins was spotted by EastEnders producer Julia Smith, who asked her to audition for the role of Cindy Beale, who was to feature in 11 episodes of the soap.
 The manipulative, reckless nature of her character was a hit with viewers so her contract was extended and the character became a major villain in the series.
 Cindy was the unfaithful wife of EastEnders stalwart Ian Beale (Adam Woodyatt), between 1988 and 1998.
 During breaks from EastEnders she filmed the drama Real Women for the BBC, with Pauline Quirke and Frances Barber.
 On 14 November 2014, Collins reprised the role of Cindy for a short stint for Children in Need.

+In May 2023, it was announced that Collins would be returning to the soap after 25 years, alongside Woodyatt, thus resurrecting the character from the dead.
+Collins returned to the role permanently in June 2023, where it is revealed that Cindy hadn't died in childbirth, but had entered a witness protection programme and had taken on the identity of 'Rose Knight', the wife of George Knight (Colin Salmon) and the mother of Gina (Francesca Henry) and Anna (Molly Rainford).

 After EastEnders

-After leaving EastEnders in 1998 (when her character met an untimely demise offscreen), her career flourished with a series of drama roles.
-These include: two series of Real Women (BBC One); two series of Sunburn (BBC One), for which Collins sang the theme song (which was a no. 28 hit in the UK Singles Chart in 1999); Daylight Robbery (ITV); The Sleeper (BBC One); Uprising (ITV): three series of Two Thousand Acres of Sky (BBC One): the two-part series Perfect (ITV); Lloyd and the Hill (ITV) and Ella and the Mothers (BBC One).
-In 2003 Collins played Sarah Barton in Single.
+After leaving EastEnders in 1998, her career saw a series of drama roles.
+These included: two series of Real Women (BBC One); two series of Sunburn (BBC One), for which Collins sang the theme song (which was a no. 28 hit in the UK singles chart in 1999); Daylight Robbery (ITV); The Sleeper (BBC One); Uprising (ITV): three series of Two Thousand Acres of Sky (BBC One): the two-part series Perfect (ITV); Lloyd and the Hill (ITV) and Ella and the Mothers (BBC One).
+In 2003, Collins played Sarah Barton in Single.

 In 2003, Collins filmed the BBC drama Sea of Souls and then went on to star in a film for Granada/Channel 4 called The Illustrated Mum, which told the story of two girls coping with the unpredictable behaviour of their depressed, alcoholic mother.
 The film, written by Jacqueline Wilson, was based on the children's novel of the same name.
-It was screened to great acclaim over Christmas 2003 and won an Emmy Award and two BAFTAs.
+It was screened over Christmas 2003 and won an Emmy Award and two BAFTAs.